China censures 11 officials over Shanghai New Year stampede

 "Preventative and response preparation was sorely lacking, early warnings on the night were weak, and the response measures were not suitable," Xiong said.

 City authorities also said they would compensate the families of the victims, most of whom were in their 20s.
-Each family would receive 800,000 yuan ($128,800), China's official news agency Xinhua said late on Wednesday.
+Each family would receive 800,000 yuan (85,063 pounds), China's official news agency Xinhua said late on Wednesday.

 Another 49 people were injured, with three still in hospital.